frida/frida-website/_i18n/en/_docs/stalker.md

         ARM64_REG_X28, ARM64_REG_X29);

     // Recall that X15 was also pushed as padding alongside X30 when
     // building the prolog.
-However, the stalker end user can modify
+However, the Stalker end user can modify
     // the context and hence the value of X15.
 However this would
     // not affect the duplicate stashed here as padding and hence
     // X15 would be clobbered.
 Therefore we copy the now restored